Why I’m Quitting UCB, And Its Problem With Diversity

 “There’s a black president.
 Diversity was solved on a national level, UCB has no more work to do.”

 I doubt anybody of merit (read: the actual members of the Upright Citizens Brigade) will read this but they should.
 They should know what’s going on and how people feel.
-I will say anyone who knows me, knows me as a “company woman.”
+I will say anyone who knows me, knows me as a “company person.”
 I have bled UCB through and through.
 I have sat through countless back to back harold nights, cabbed between theaters because the F train was fucked and met some of the funniest and most talented people I will ever meet in my life.
 But today I resign that distinction.
-I’m no longer a company woman, i’m a free agent.
+I’m no longer a company person, i’m a free agent.
 Until UCB makes a concerted effort to truly embrace diversity on its stage and elsewhere within its ranks, it doesn’t need my support.
 My advice to other POC looking to take improv classes — go somewhere else.
 I’m hearing incredible stuff about Annoyance lately.
 Why pay $400 at a school and in a system which doesn’t value you?
 Furthermore, make your own shit.
 If you’ve taken 4 classes at UCB — you probably understand comedic premise.
 You’ve met collaborators.
 Create your own content and be your own brand of funny.
 In the last six months, I focused exclusively on stand-up and creating my own content and it’s working.
 UCB will always be there to take credit though.

 *On 9/23 a performer who identifies as a POC and was not previously recognized requested to be identified as such.
 The percentage remains unchanged.